Iranshah Atash Behram: Location

 The Udvada Atash Behram, also called the Iran Shah, "King of Iran", is a fire temple of the Zoroastrian religion; one of the eight in India.
-It is located in Udvada (also spelled Udwada) in Gujarat on the west coast of India.
+It is located in Udvada (also spelled Udwada) in Valsad District, Gujarat on the west coast of India.
 Outside India, Yazd in Central Iran has the only other Atash Behram.
 Udvada, a small coastal village, of about 2 km2 area, is on the southern coast of Gujarat.
 The village was gifted to the priests by the king of Mandvi.
 It is approachable by road and rail.
 It is 206 km away from Mumbai towards the north, situated between Vapi town and Daman on the National Highway (NH8) which passes through Manor.
 The nearest railway station is also in Udvada which is on the Virar-Surat section.